-(1) Must be trained and certified to conduct skills testing for issuance of driver’s license by the Department or its authorized representatives and comply with the following:
+(1) In order to be eligible to conduct third party driving skills tests, a driver training instructor must be trained and certified to conduct skills testing for issuance of driver’s license by the Department or its authorized representatives and comply with the following:

-(e) Shall not have been enrolled or participated in a state approved Risk Reduction Program.
+(e) Shall not have been enrolled or participated in a state approved DUI Drug or Alcohol Use Risk Reduction Program within ten (10) years prior to making application for certification as a third party examiner;

-(j) Upon completion of specialized training administered by the Department or its authorized representative, the Examiner will be issued a certification card qualifying them to examine applicants for skills in license classes equal to their training certification.
+(j) Upon completion of specialized training administered by the Department or its authorized representative, the Examiner will be issued a certification card qualifying them to examine applicants for skills in license classes equal to their training certification; and

 (k) Must possess a current and valid certification identification card with photograph that shall be evidence of the Examiner’s certification status.